privet-kitty/dufy/README.md

     * (ql:quickload :dufy)

-The latest version can also be installed with quicklisp:
+The latest version in this repository can also be installed with quicklisp:

     $ cd ~/quicklisp/local-projects   # the path is held in ql:*local-project-directories*
     $ git clone git@github.com:privet-kitty/dufy.git